Fishing

 although some fishing in the north continued.

-for breeding, following the Armistice there was an eighteen month boom period
+respite for breeding, following the Armistice there was an eighteen month boom

-in the North Sea.
-Even so, once again catches and prices began to decline.
+period in the North Sea.
+Even so, once again catches and prices began to

-Hull, however, increased its landings, concentrating on the insatiable frying
+decline.
+Hull, however, increased its landings, concentrating on the insatiable

 steam-trawlers, this required even longer voyages from the late 1920s.
 New